 9. Visual CVs

 Bland Microsoft Word CVs are out of fashion.
 This took me a while to realise.
 Design or purchase a visual CV template so your application stands out.
 My team work directly with employers and agree that visual CVs tend to help candidates stand out as graduates.
 It immediately ticks the box for effort and creativity.
-More and more employers are demanding applicants to have digital skills, which is why it is so important to ask yourself: Are You Using Your CV to Show Yourself Off?
+More and more employers are demanding applicants to have digital skills, which is why it is so important to ask yourself: Does your CV showcase you?

 10. Be Yourself